2001 Atlantic hurricane season: Tropical Storm Allison

 A tropical wave over the northwestern Gulf of Mexico developed into Tropical Storm Allison at 12:00 UTC on June 5 about 140 mi south of Galveston, Texas.
-The cyclone strengthened and peaked with winds of 60 mph six hours later.
+The cyclone strengthened and peaked six hours later with winds of 60 mph (95 km/h) and a minimum atmospheric pressure of 1000 mbar.
 At 21:00 UTC on June 5, Allison made landfall near Freeport, Texas.
 It drifted northward through the state, turned to the south, and re-entered the Gulf of Mexico as a tropical depression on June 10.
 Allison then transitioned into a subtropical depression.
 The storm continued towards the east-northeast, made landfall on Louisiana early on June 11, and briefly became a subtropical storm despite being inland.
 Crossing the southeast United States and Mid-Atlantic, Allison emerged into the Atlantic at the Delmarva Peninsula on June 17.
 After temporarily re-attaining subtropical storm status, Allison interacted with a cold front offshore New England and became extratropical.
 Early on June 19, the remnant extratropical low dissipated near Nova Scotia.

 Allison was the first storm since Tropical Storm Frances in 1998 to affect the northern Texas coastline.
-A major flood disaster occurred throughout its path from Texas to the Mid-Atlantic.
-Houston, Texas, and its vicinity suffered the brunt of the impact, as over 35 in of rain fell there when Allison stalled over southeastern Texas.
+A major flood disaster occurred throughout its path and nearby areas from Texas to New England.
+The Greater Houston area of Texas suffered the brunt of the impact, as over 35 in of rain fell there when Allison stalled over the southeastern part of the state.
 In this area, flooding related to Allison destroyed or severely damaged more than 14,000 homes, while at least 51,430 others experienced some degree of damage.
 Floodwaters also entered over 95,000 vehicles and 1,700 businesses.
-The storm killed 41 people, including 27 who drowned.
+The storm killed 50 people, including 27 who drowned.
 Overall, Allison caused about $8.5 billion in damage (2001 USD), making it the costliest and second-deadliest tropical storm on record in the United States.

 Tropical Depression Two

 A tropical wave emerged into the Atlantic from the west coast of Africa on July 7.
 Moving westward, the system displayed signs of a weak low-level circulation beginning on July 10, and after deep convection formed on the following day, a tropical depression developed around 18:00 UTC about 1150 mi east of the Windward Islands.
 A subtropical ridge north of the depression caused it to move west-northwestward at roughly 17 mph.
-Vertical wind shear prevented the cyclone from intensifying beyond sustained winds of 30 mph and an atmospheric pressure of 1010 mbar, with dissipation occurring late on July 12 approximately 690 mi east of the Windward Islands.
+Vertical wind shear prevented the cyclone from intensifying beyond sustained winds of 30 mph (45 km/h) and an atmospheric pressure of 1010 mbar, with dissipation occurring late on July 12 approximately 690 mi east of the Windward Islands.
 The remnant tropical wave reached the Lesser Antilles on July 13 and July 14.